mwvgroup/Broker-Web/docs/source/project_structure.rst

 PGB content (phase 3b):

-- Connect the `alerts` app to PGB and populate
+- Connect the `alerts` app to PGB and populate pages with real data
+- Connect the `objects` app to PGB and populate pages with real data
+- Add PGB online status to the home page
+- Add plots of alert data to object pages

 Phase 4 – Design review and Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^